lvang77/ansible/ansible/README.md

 ## Setup Order

-The YAML files in the main directory with numbers in front, i.e. 1_isp.yml are the order that I automated the entire network.
-You can run them in any order of your choice since they are completely independant of each other.
+The YAML files in the main ansible directory with numbers in front, i.e. 1_isp.yml are the order that I automated the entire network.

+## Additional Automation Tools

+The additional folders contains automation scripts using Nornir, Napalm, Scrapli, Pytest, and Pyats to show some basic troubleshooting scripts along with automated backing up of configurations and restore.

 ## POC Next Steps

-I plan on looking into fully automating the installation of Cisco SDWAN as it appears Cisco has released Ansible modules to do this.
-Also, to keep this lab POC hardware requirements low, I skipped out on integrating Cisco ISE, a domain controller, and Cisco FMC with a FTD.
-My intention is to integrate these also through Ansible automation.
-Following that completion, I want to use TREx to generate some simulated WAN traffic and use model driven telemetry with the Telegraf, Influxdb, Grafana (TIG) stack for networking monitoring through push subscriptions in Cisco IOSXE devices.
+I designed this lab to be compatible with the free EVE-NG community version.
+My next step is to use the paid Pro version and run Dockers for a TIG stack to implement some MDT configurations.
+If there are enough CPU resources in my server, I would like to automate some high availability configurations along with Cisco ISE, FTD, and Windows AD.